Shandilya25/Deep-Learning-Based-Super-Resolution-for-Medical-Imaging-/README.md

-# Super Resolution for Medical Images ☠️
+# Super Resolution for Medical Images

 &nbsp;

 ## Project Description ⭐
-The application of `Generative Adversarial Networks`(GANs) in Computer Vision and Deep Learning has always fascinated me.
-Among the many real-world applications of GANs, `Image Inpainting` stands out, as it involves filling in missing or corrupted parts of an image using information from nearby areas.
-One of the most crucial appliations of image inpainting is `Super-resolution` which is the process of recovering and reconstructing the resolution of a noisy low-quality image into a very high-quality, high-resolution image.
-Super Resolution can be applied to Medical imaging like MRIs, CT Scans or Xrays to fill in the missing or damaged areas, helping in more accurate diagnosis.
+The application of 'Deep Learning' in Computer Vision has always fascinated me.
+Among the many real-world applications of deep learning, 'Image Inpainting' stands out, as it involves filling in missing or corrupted parts of an image using information from nearby areas.
+One of the most crucial applications closely related to image inpainting is 'Super-Resolution', which is the process of recovering and reconstructing the resolution of a noisy low-quality image into a high-quality, high-resolution image.
+Super-resolution can be applied to medical imaging such as 'MRI', 'CT Scans', and 'X-rays' to recover missing or degraded details, thereby supporting more accurate diagnosis.

-`Medical imaging` often involves capturing images using equipment that has limited resolution, such as X-ray machines or MRI scanners.
-This can result in images that are pixelated and blurry, making it difficult for doctors to identify key abnormalities.
-Moreover, to capture very high-resolution X-Ray images, the number of pixels captured by the detector need to be increased.
-But this in itslef isn't sufficent for high resolution images.
-The patient must be exposed to a larger amount of X-ray radiation to capture more detailed Chest X-rays, which can be harmful for humans.
-Typical X-rays imaging systems capture atleast 1024 x 1024 pixels and some systems even capture 3072 x 3072 pixels along with higher amount of radiation.
+'Medical Imaging' often involves capturing images using equipment that has limited spatial resolution, such as X-ray machines or MRI scanners.
+This can result in images that are pixelated and blurry, making it difficult for doctors to identify subtle abnormalities.
+Moreover, to capture very high-resolution X-ray images, the number of pixels recorded by the detector must be increased.
+However, this alone is not sufficient to obtain high-quality images.
+In practice, higher-resolution X-ray acquisition also requires increased radiation exposure, which can be harmful to patients.
+Typical X-ray imaging systems capture images at resolutions such as '1024 × 1024', and some advanced systems capture up to '3072 × 3072', but this comes at the cost of higher radiation dosage.

-Instead of exposing patients to higher `radiation`, we can continue to capture just low-resolution X-ray images (~256 x 256 pixels) and apply image inpainting (super resolution) to enhance the resolution of these low-quality medical images.
-By inpainting missing or degraded areas of the image, the GAN can create a more detailed and visually appealing image.
-This can improve the accuracy of diagnosis and treatment, as doctors can see more clearly the details of a patient's condition.
+Instead of exposing patients to increased 'Radiation', a safer alternative is to acquire low-resolution X-ray images (approximately '256 × 256') and apply 'Image Super-Resolution' techniques to enhance their quality.
+By reconstructing missing or degraded high-frequency details, deep learning models can generate sharper and more informative images without additional radiation exposure.
+This approach has the potential to significantly improve diagnostic accuracy while maintaining patient safety.

-There are many state-of-the-art architectures that have been developed previously for the purpose of super-resolution.
-A model that has not been used previously for medical X-Ray images is `SRGAN`.
-This is one of the earliest GANs that was developed for the super-resolution, and even though this performs very well, the main issue with this was it is highly compute intensive and slow.
-An improved version of the SRGAN called `SWIFT-SRGAN` was published in 2021.
-It focuses on improving the latency of the previous models for image super-resolution by reducing the computation size and introducing Depth-wise Separable Convolutions.
-This approach enables up-scaling low-resolution images into high-resolution images in real-time and with high efficiency, even on low-end computing devices, without compromising the clarity of the content.
+There are several state-of-the-art deep learning architectures that have been developed for image super-resolution.
+In this project, I experimented with multiple super-resolution models, including 'SRCNN', 'VDSR', 'Residual Dense Networks (RDN)', and 'DenseNet-based architectures' that leverage densely connected feature reuse.
+These models were analyzed to understand how residual learning, dense connectivity, and network depth contribute to effective reconstruction of fine-grained anatomical details in medical images.

+In addition to evaluating these architectures individually, I applied 'Knowledge Distillation' techniques to transfer knowledge from larger, high-capacity teacher models to lightweight student models.
+Furthermore, I experimented with 'Width and Depth Compression' strategies within the distillation framework to reduce computational complexity and model size while preserving reconstruction performance.
+This enables the deployment of efficient super-resolution models in resource-constrained clinical environments.

-The `Aim` of this project is to train and understand the working of SRGAN and Swift-SRGAN models on my proposed dataset of Chest X-rays.
-I will be downscaling high quality images from the dataset to generate low-resolution images (256x256).
-Then the generator will train to produce high-quality upscaled images (1024x1024), and these generated images will be compared against the original ground truths by the discriminator.
+The 'Aim' of this project is to systematically study and understand the behavior of these super-resolution architectures and compression techniques on a dataset of 'Chest X-ray' images.
+High-quality images are downscaled to generate low-resolution inputs ('256 × 256'), and the models are trained to reconstruct high-resolution outputs ('1024 × 1024').
+Model performance is evaluated using standard image quality metrics such as 'PSNR (Peak Signal-to-Noise Ratio)' and 'SSIM (Structural Similarity Index)'.

 &nbsp;
 ## Data Sourcing & Processing 💾